IPQSToken

 Request Schema

-| Field | Type | Description |
+| Field | Type | Required | Description |

-clientKey* | string | Your API key from the AnySolver dashboard.
+clientKey* | string | Yes | Your API key.
+Create one in the [AnySolver dashboard](/dashboard/api-keys).
 Example: |

-provider | Specific provider to use.
+provider | No | Specific provider to use.
 If omitted, automatic routing selects the best provider.
 Example: | |

 Task Object Properties